Business continuity management

 - 58% of UK organisations were disrupted by September 11th.
 One in eight was seriously affected.

 How your business copes with such events is often down to what pre-planning has taken place.
-The answer therefore to ‘who needs have a plan’ is everyone who wants their business to survive.
+The answer to ‘who needs to have a plan?’ is everyone who wants their business to survive.

 Elements of the business continuity management lifecycle